Cost & Aid

 The program "comprehensive fee" probably includes tuition and housing, but there will be other expenses beyond that fee.
 Please read the fine print in order to understand what is included in the comprehensive fee.
 Some programs don't include housing or food in their comprehensive fee, which means you'll want to take those expenses into consideration as well.
 Other expenses you may be responsible for are the program deposit, airfare, in-country travel, books.
 Make sure that you and anyone providing financial support for you understand what is covered by your program fee.

-Many Hamilton students who study abroad receive financial aid, and Hamilton College will work with students receiving aid to try to make their study abroad goal achievable.
+Many Hamilton students who study abroad receive financial aid, and Hamilton College will work with students receiving aid to make their study abroad goal achievable.
 Financial aid covers program fees and some additional expenses up to the cost of attendance (COA) at Hamilton.
 If your program exceeds the COA at Hamilton, there are no financial aid funds available to cover the excess amount.
 Once you have a good idea of where you will go and with which program, consult Diane Barrett in the Financial Aid Office (315-859-4395) to be sure you understand your financial aid situation.